myUnisa is a secure page for registered UNISA students, which will give you direct access to important information.

 How to become a myUnisa user

-After receiving confirmation from the University of South Africa that you are a registered UNISA student, you must do the following to become part of this innovative learning community:
+After successfully applying to the University of South Africa and receiving confirmation that you are a registered UNISA student, you must do the following to become part of this innovative learning community:

 - Claim your free myLife e-mail account before you join myUnisa.